Fly us to the moon, UK space mission asks public

 Lunar Mission One launched a crowdfunding drive on Wednesday to cover its start-up costs.
-By mid-morning organizers had raised around 74,000 pounds, according to the Kickstarter website, toward an initial target of 600,000 pounds ($940,000) they aim to reach within a month.
+By mid-morning organisers had raised around 74,000 pounds, according to the Kickstarter website, towards an initial target of 600,000 pounds ($940,000) they aim to reach within a month.

 “...Anyone from around the world can get involved for as little as a few pounds.”